solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Brady believed these bodies were allied to the sandy Foraminiferan _Hyperammina vagans_ which consists of a plexus of coiled tubules.
 Nicholson partly adopted this view, but thought it well to place the fossils in a new genus and species, _Girvanella problematica_. _Girvanella_ has since been found in many palaeozoic and mesozoic limestones, and Rhumbler places even certain living Foraminifera in the genus.
 In certain Silurian strata in the Baltic region, thick layers of limestones are mainly composed of masses or "knolls" of _Girvanella_ each perhaps several centimeters in diameter.

-Many and varied opinions have been published in the now considerable literature on this subject. _Girvanella_ has been regarded as Foraminiferan, as masses of worm tubes, as a Blue-Green Alga, as a Sponge, Hydrozoan (Stromatoporoid), as a calcareous alga related to the Codiaceae.
+Many and varied opinions have been published in the now considerable literature on this subject. _Girvanella_ has been regarded as Foraminiferan, as masses of worm tubes, as a Blue-Green Alga, as a Sponge, Hydrozoan (Stromatoporoid), as a calcareous alga related to the _Codiaceae_.
 At the present time, opinion is divided between the calcareous-algal and the Foraminiferal theories.

 Owing to the kindness of Prof. A. W. Gibb of the University of Aberdeen, I had the good fortune to obtain some of Dr. Nicholson's own Girvan material, from which I was allowed to cut sections.
 These show abundance of "_Girvanella problematica_."